mingster/riben.life/web/doc/FOUNDATION/PHONE-LOGIN-KNOCK.md

 **FR-PHONE-024:** The system must handle phone number conflicts:

-* If user tries to register with existing phone number:
+* If user tries to link a phone number that is already registered to another account:
-  * System displays error: "This phone number is already registered"
+  * System displays error: "This phone number is already registered to another account"
-  * User is prompted to sign in instead
-  * Option to reset password or use alternative authentication
+  * User cannot link the phone number
+  * User must use a different phone number or contact support
+* Note: For authentication (sign-in/sign-up), phone numbers are automatically handled - existing users sign in, new users are signed up

 ### 3.4 User Experience